 Formula for Calculating Damages

-To arrive at a figure that an insurance company would unquestionably agree with, no matter how realistic you think yours is, rarely occurs.
+To arrive at a figure for Shreveport personal injury damages that an insurance company would unquestionably agree with, no matter how realistic you think yours is, rarely occurs.
 It is an insurance adjuster’s job to deny your claim altogether or significantly reduce a payout to you.

 For instance, to avoid paying you what you deserve, the insurance company and their insured may argue that you somehow shared responsibility for your accident, called “comparative negligence,” and reduce the amount they offer.
 Another tactic insurance companies use to deny your claim or reduce it is to drag things out as long as possible, hoping they’ll wear you down, and you’ll accept whatever they offer—or nothing.